 - We may use some of your personal information for statistical purposes when we evaluate our range of services.

 - In the event that we buy or sell any business and/or assets we may disclose your personal data to the prospective buyer or seller of the business and/or assets.
-Please see 8.
-3. Below.
+Please see 8 below.

-The above are done on the basis that they are in the legitimate interest of developing our business
+The above activities are on the basis that they are in the legitimate interest of developing our business

-- We may ask for your explicit consent to collect and share your sensitive personal data as set out in 4.
-1 above.
+- We may ask for your explicit consent to collect and share your sensitive personal data as set out in section 4 above.

-- We may ask your consent to share your name and contact details with selected third parties so that they can tell you about their products and services [events, campaigns etc].
+- We may ask your consent to share your name and contact details with selected third parties so that they can tell you about their products and services.

 - If you agree, we may also pass on your information, in certain cases, for the purposes of conducting a credit check.

-- You can withdraw your consent at any time.
+- We will always ask you before we do this, and you can withdraw your consent at any time.